Last updated on April 6th, 2023 at 03:13 am

-If you are looking to move away from those worm-out, odur infested rental shoes, the Vapor V could very well be the shoe for you.
-They are built on the FR last – the lowest volume last in Scrapa’s arsenal – and are especially designed to fit a narrow heel and toe box.
+If you are looking to move away from those worn-out, odor-infested rental shoes, the Vapor V could very well be the shoe for you.
+They are built on the FR last – another volume last from Scarpa’s – helping the shoe to support narrow heels and forefoots.

-The Vapour V packs some pretty cool features that make them better than your run of the mill beginner shoe.
-For a start, they pack a punch with the Vibram Xs Edge rubber, a stiff compound built for durability and unparalleled edging ability.
-The shoe also boasts some classic Scarpa ingenuity including the bi-tension reverse rand – which increases the power to your toes – and the PAF which decreases heel tension and makes for a secure fit shoe.
+The Vapour V packs some great features that make them far superior to your average beginner shoe.
+For a start, they pack a punch with the Vibram XS Edge rubber, a stiff compound built for durability and unparalleled edging ability.
+The shoe also boasts some classic Scarpa ingenuity including the bi-tension reverse rand – which increases the power to your toes – and the PAF heel which decreases heel tension and makes for a secure fit shoe.

 The NIAD VCS is Five Ten’s 21st-century answer to their hugely popular Anasazi VCS.
 This shoe builds on the winning qualities of the much-loved original and brings some new features into the mix.

-For starters, the shoe is built on a new last, which is incredibly narrow, perhaps one of the narrowest climbing shoes currently available.
+The shoe is built on a new last, which I find incredibly narrow, perhaps one of the narrowest climbing shoes I have worn in a while.
 The shape of the toe box is pretty unique, as it is centered between your big toe and second toe, which helps distribute weight across your toes when weighting the toe box.
 This shape makes the NIAD VCS a great climbing shoe for narrow feet as well as those who have Morton’s Toe.

-From our testing, the shoe is pretty versitle performs well at a huge range of climbing style (especially bouldering and sport climbing) and has a good balance between comfort and performance.
+From my testing, the shoe is pretty versatile, it performs well at a huge range of climbing styles (especially bouldering and sport climbing) and offers a good balance between comfort and performance.

 BEST FOR BUDGETS

-If you don’t have an unlimited amount of cash to invest in your climbing kit, there are still some great shoes available to you.
+If you don’t have hundreds of dollars to invest in your climbing kit, there are still some great shoes available to you.

-We love the Scarpa Helix (we recently decided it was the best shoe under $100) and great for narrow footed climbers.
-This is one of Scarpa most bought shoes and is a favourite of climbers at all levels.
-While this shoe is designed for beginners – or experienced climbers looking for a shoe that can deliver all-day comfort – that doesn’t stop them from being a great shoe.
+This is one of Scarpa’s most popular shoes and is a favorite of climbers at all levels.
+The Helix is designed for beginners or experienced climbers looking for a shoe that can deliver all-day comfort.
 The women’s version in particular is a model I highly recommend as a low-volume climbing shoe.
 The lace extends pretty far down the forefoot, offering a great level of adjustability.

-Unlike a lot of budget shoes that usually use a cheaper rubber alternative, the Helix comes equipped with the Vibram XS Edge rubber, making the shoe brilliant for smearing and balancing on small edges.
-The flat last, symmetrical profile and padded tongue give this shoe unparalleled comfort while not sacrificing performance.
+Unlike a lot of budget shoes that use cheaper rubber compounds, the Helix comes equipped with the Vibram XS Edge rubber, making the shoe brilliant for balancing on small edges.
+The flat last, symmetrical profile and padded tongue also give the shoe unparalleled comfort, which its a popular all-day climbing shoe.